-So hard water is a common concern for many homeowners.
+The term hard water is used to describe fresh water supply that contains relatively high amounts of the natural minerals calcium and magnesium and a variety of trace metals.
+Hard water is not bad for your health, but it can cause problems in plumbing and appliances and is considered a nuisance by many homeowners.
 Understanding exactly what hard water is and how it affects your plumbing can help you determine what, if anything, needs to be done about it.

 What Problems Does Hard Water Cause?

-Hard water can be problematic because it reacts with cleaning products, creates buildup and can wear down fixtures and appliances quicker than soft water.
-The minerals in hard water may make cleaning products less effective, so it makes cleaning more difficult.
-The buildup of those minerals on dishes, clothing, fixtures, and even skin and hair can take their toll over time.
+Hard water can be problematic because it reacts with cleaning products, creates soap buildup, and can wear down fixtures and appliances more quickly than soft water.
+The minerals in hard water react with soap to create a soap scum, inhibiting suds.

-What Does It Do to Plumbing?
+What Does Hard Water Do to Plumbing?

 Testing For Hard Water

 White scale buildup on plumbing fixtures is often a good indicator of the presence of hard water.
 If you suspect that you have hard water, there is a low-tech way to test for it by shaking up a small amount of dish soap and water in a closed container.